-Driver in fatal Christchurch crash says he is turning himself into police
+Driver in fatal Christchurch crash turns himself in to police

 In a family notice published today, the Noble-Hazelwood family paid tribute to a beloved daughter to Angela and Denis and cherished sister to Kandie, Darson, Sharn, Shila and her twin brother Zackery.

-Her funeral will be held in Upper Riccarton on Thursday.
+Noble-Hazelwood's funeral will be held in Upper Riccarton on Thursday.